Blocking ads removes funding from us!

 (Post picture: © 2021 TechnikNews)

-The Horizon Pro is delivered in a box, which contains the projector itself as well as the power supply and the remote control.
+The Horizon Pro is delivered in a box which contains the projector itself, the power supply and the remote control.

 Design and workmanship

-The design of the projector is simple and yet modern.
-At 208 x 218 x 136 mm, it's a little smaller than most other projectors I've used to date, but larger than the other "portable" models from the XGIMI line-up.
-With a weight of 2.9 KG, it is also a little heavy to take the projector with you to a friend, but light enough to take it without Proproblems to transport in the house.
+The design of the projector is simple yet modern.
+At 208 x 218 x 136 mm, it is a little smaller than most other projectors I have used to date, but larger than the other "portable" models in the XGIMI line-up.
+With a weight of 2.9 KG, it is also a little heavy to take the projector to a friend's house, but light enough to transport it around the house without any problems.
 The light weight for such a projector is explained by the fact that there is no built-in battery.
-So you have to use the power adapter, which could well come from a gaming laptop.
+So you have to use the power adapter, which could easily come from a gaming laptop.

 XGIMI Horizon Pro Design

-The XGIMI Horizon Pro has a modern, simple design (picture: TechnikNews)
+The XGIMI Horizon Pro has a modern, simple design (Image: TechnikNews)

-On the lower side of the projector there is a connection for a stand/tripod, which can be purchased directly from XGIMI or third-party providers.
-The processing is of high quality Projektor definitely feels right for the price.
-I did not notice any damage or processing defects after delivery.
+On the bottom of the projector there is a connection for a stand/tripod, which can be purchased directly from XGIMI or third-party suppliers.
+The workmanship is high quality, the projector definitely feels worth the price.
+I also didn't notice any damage or manufacturing defects after delivery.

 BILD

-The Horizon Pro can display a 300 inch (about 8 meters) image with a maximum resolution of 4K compared to the cheaper model, the Horizon only 1080p.
-The brightness is a maximum of 2200 lumens, with this brightness the maximum size is 60 inches.
+Compared to the cheaper model, the Horizon Pro can display a 300-inch (approx. 8 meters) image with a maximum resolution of 4K, while the Horizon can only display 1080p.
+The brightness is a maximum of 2200 lumens, and at this brightness the maximum size is 60 inches.

-The XGIMI Horizon Pro can display up to 4K but will be upscaled.
-(Picture: TechnikNews)
+The XGIMI Horizon Pro can display up to 4K, but is upscaled.
+(Image: TechnikNews)

 The picture and quality depends heavily on the brightness of the room.
 In the morning / afternoon or in bright surroundings, I would prefer a TV because the projector is simply too dark.

-Only in darker surroundings, i.e. rather early in the evening/evening, does the Horizon appear Pro right to shine.
+The Horizon Pro only really shines in darker environments, i.e. early evening/night.
 Then the projector manages to beam a flat screen TV onto the wall, the quality in 4K is excellent, especially for the size.
-Whether football or movies, the Horizon Pro displays this in good quality.
-The only flaw I noticed is the quality of 1080p recordings via Android TV/YouTube.
-This is not always “perfect”, but still looks good.
-But if you watch a lot/predominantly 1080p, you should consider spending the money for the Pro to save and bet on the horizon.
-A lot of content from Netflix (with the appropriate subscription), Disney+ and co can already be seen in 4K, but it's worth it for them.
+Whether football or movies, the Horizon Pro displays it in good quality.
+The only shortcoming that I noticed is the quality of 1080p recordings via Android TV/YouTube.
+This is not always "perfect", but still looks good.
+However, if you watch a lot/mostly 1080p, you should consider saving the money for the Pro and opting for the Horizon.
+A lot of content on Netflix (with the corresponding subscription), Disney+ and co is already available in 4K, but it is worth it for that.

 One feature that is widely advertised is the automatic keystone correction.
 This recognizes objects such as pictures, lamps etc. and adjusts the picture automatically.
 This works really well in practice and does a lot of work for you.
 This also applies to the trapezoid, but this can be adjusted manually after detection (it doesn't always work perfectly).

-The hardware is for a relatively small Projector impressive.
-Internally sits a MediaTek Processor (not known which one exactly), along with 2 gigabytes of RAM and 32 gigabytes of internal storage.
-This runs Android TV 10 with some settings for the Proejector.
+The hardware is impressive for a relatively small projector.
+Internally there is a MediaTek processor (not known which one exactly), along with 2 gigabytes of RAM and 32 gigabytes of internal storage.
+This runs Android TV 10 with some settings for the projector.

 OS

-The OS runs smoothly and takes about 45 seconds to boot, 6 seconds from sleep.
-The advantage is the portability of Android TV, because you don't have to connect a second device to watch movies.
-Of the Projektor officially supports every streaming service except Netflix.
-The missing certification could come in the future, but I wouldn't hold out much hope.
-Netflix can still be installed via a third party, but malware etc. cannot be ruled out.
-But what is possible: You can cast Netflix titles via your built-in Chromecast.
-It's a lot easier and safer.
+The OS runs smoothly and takes about 45 seconds to boot up, 6 seconds from sleep mode.
+The advantage is the portability of Android TV, because you don't have to connect a second device to watch films.
+The projector officially supports every streaming service except Netflix.
+The lack of certification could come in the future, but I wouldn't get my hopes up.
+Netflix can be installed via a third party, but malware etc. cannot be ruled out.
+What is possible, however, is that you can cast Netflix titles via your built-in Chromecast.
+This is much easier and safer.

 External Anschlüsse

 So if you want to be sure, you can connect external devices.
 This via 2x HDMI 2.0 or 2x USB 2.0.
 Other inputs are for Ethernet, 3,5 mm jack, optical and the power connection.
 I focused a lot on HDMI and e.g. B. a Nintendo Switch or PS4 connected.
 The 1080p quality was a lot better than Android TV 10.
-Apropos gaming, if you want to play a lot of shooters or more competitive titles, you won't be happy with an input lag of 35 ms. But not a big one for Switch games like Mario Kart or other games like FIFA Prostated problems.
+Apropos Gaming, if you want to play a lot of shooters or more competitive titles, you won't have any fun with an input lag of 35 ms. But for Switch games like Mario Kart or other games like FIFA, it's not a big problem.

 XGIMI Horizon Pro Connections

-The XGIMI Horizon Pro has two HDMI ports, unfortunately only 2.0 (picture: TechnikNews)
+The XGIMI Horizon Pro has two HDMI ports, unfortunately only 2.0 (Image: TechnikNews)

 Remote Control

-The remote that comes with it is awesome!
-High quality aluminum and all the buttons you need.
-Directly below the on/off switch is a button that Projector menu.
-The trapezoid or the zoom can be set there.
-A Google Assistant button should also not be missing on an Android device, it is located under the Projector settings.
-A D-Pad provides good navigation through the menu, below which are a "Home", "Back" and "More" button.
+The remote control that is included is fantastic!
+High-quality aluminum and all the buttons you need.
+Directly below the on/off switch is a button that opens the projector menu.
+This is where you can adjust the trapezoid or zoom.
+A Google Assistant button is also a must on an Android device; it is located under the projector settings.
+A D-pad provides good control of the menu, and below that there is a "Home", back and "More" button.
 The volume can be adjusted using the last two buttons.
-The only disadvantage: The remote control is battery-operated, so it cannot be charged via USB-C.
+The only disadvantage: the remote control is battery-operated, so it cannot be charged via USB-C.

 XGIMI Horizon Pro Remote Control

-The remote control of the XGIMI Horizon Pro makes a good impression (picture: TechnikNews)
+The remote control of the XGIMI Horizon Pro makes a good impression (Image: TechnikNews)

 Loudspeakers